eflorespalma/Webpack-ES6/README.md

 # Webpack-ES6
 A basic demo using Webpack to compile code in ES6

-To test this demo you need to generate the build file then you have start the webpack server.
+To test this demo you need to generate the build file first and then you can start the webpack server.

 <ul>
 <li><strong>npm run build</strong></li>